cedeirasf/Cedeira.Essentials.NET/README.md

 Hey! don't be discouraged, you can help me to carry out this project in many ways, contributing with new features, reporting bugs, sharing in your social networks or supporting with a :star:

-Please, look at [Contributing to `Cedeira Essentials NET`](#handshake-contributing-to-Cedeira-Essentials) to choose the way to collaborate that with you feel better.
+Please, look at [Contributing to `Cedeira Essentials`](#handshake-contributing-to-Cedeira-Essentials) to choose the way to collaborate that with you feel better.

 &nbsp;
 # Install